Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Le Nam Trung, Deputy Director of the Department of Information Technology and Communications Industry.
 (Photo: Chi Hieu)

-The Deputy Director of the Department of Information Technology and Communications Industry expressed his hope that "international businesses will see Vietnam's potential not only as a consumer market but also as a reliable partner, an ideal place for expansion, development and research".
+The Deputy Director of the Department of Information Technology and Communications Industry expressed his hope that "international businesses will see Vietnam's potential not only as a consumer market but also as a reliable partner, an ideal place for development, expansion, and research."

-Vietnam will become a technology center
+Vietnam will become a technology hub.

-Ms. Mariam Sherman, World Bank Country Director for Vietnam, Laos, Cambodia.
+Ms. Mariam Sherman, Country Director of the World Bank in Vietnam, Laos, and Cambodia.
 (Photo: Chi Hieu)

-Ms. Mariam Sherman, World Bank Country Director for Vietnam, Laos, Cambodia.
+Ms. Mariam Sherman, Country Director of the World Bank in Vietnam, Laos, and Cambodia.
 (Photo: Chi Hieu)

 Chi Hieu